Upfront (advertising): United States

 In recent years, the networks have mostly revealed this information to the public a few days before the actual presentation.
 Some cable networks present earlier in the spring since they usually program for the summer months, and these are much more confined to television trade press as far as public attention outside prestige projects.
 Streaming services associated with the networks (which often feature lower-cost plans with commercial advertising) may also announce new projects or releases at the same time, though other services like Netflix or Prime Video which subsist on subscriber fees without any advertising often market their programming under a different strategy altogether.

 Historically, the fall television schedule was created to help the automotive industry promote new automobiles coming in the new model year, though many automakers often start new vehicle marketing during the Super Bowl in the present day.

 Digital Content NewFronts are similar, but for original video content from the Internet, and managed by the Interactive Advertising Bureau.
 These were first held in 2008.

-Since 2023, Paramount Global, now the owner of CBS, has opted to hold one-on-on events with advertisers in cities like Chicago, New York City and Los Angeles instead of the previously held large-scale event.
+Since 2023, Paramount Global, now the owner of CBS, has opted to hold one-on-one events with advertisers in cities like Chicago, New York City and Los Angeles instead of the previously held large-scale event.

+The CW, controlled by Nexstar Media Group, announced its fall 2024 schedule on May 16, 2024 for the 2024–25 season and did not have its upfront presentation, before The CW skipped its fall schedule since 2025.